The B2B Customer Journey – what you need to know

 The problem with the all-hunting no-farming approach is that it’s unpredictable and unstable.
 If you plant seeds with a long-term strategy, they may to the outside eye take longer to yield results, but the leads that you find, and the customers that you win, will be a better fit, more loyal, more valuable, and more importantly, will know you exist when they are ready to buy.

-Don’t assume that everyone knows they need to buy something.
-Some don’t know there could be a solution.
-Some don’t even know there’s a problem.
+Tip: Don’t assume that everyone knows they need to buy something.
+Some don’t know there could be a solution and some don’t even know there’s a problem.

-If we break down the broad stages of the buying cycle, we have:
+If we break down the broad stages of the B2B buyer journey or ‘cycle’, we have:

 Most of the time, anyone who engages with a brand has investigated them first, almost certainly online.
 ‘Awareness’, and a large proportion of ‘Consideration’, happen before any interaction with a potential partner, and this is key to remember.